 Acetaminophen, a non-salicylate, occurs as a white, odorless, crystalline powder, possessing a slightly bitter taste.
 Acetaminophen is Acetamide, N-(4-hydroxyphenyl)-.
 It has the following structural formula:

-Inactive ingredients include calcium phosphate, colloidal silicone dioxide, crospovidone polyplasdone, magnesium stearate, microcrystalline cellulose, Povidone, Prosolv, and stearic acid.
+Inactive ingredients include colloidal silicon dioxide, crospovidone polyplasdone, magnesium stearate, microcrystalline cellulose, povidone, pregelatinized starch, and stearic acid.

 Isometheptene, Caffeine, and Acetaminophen Tablets - Clinical Pharmacology